 Strong rotary core muscles to control movement and transfer energy between your upper and lower body.

-The strength to balance and express power with each leg.
+The ability to balance and express power with each leg.

-The strength to push, pull, and stabilize yourself or an external object with your arms.
+The ability to push, pull, and stabilize yourself or an external object with your arms.

 Mobility in the ankles, hips, and upper back/shoulders.